Wacky-Mole/WackysDatabase/README.md

 - `maxFuel` (int): The maximum fuel capacity of the cooking station.
 - `secPerFuel` (int): The time, in seconds, per unit of fuel.
 - `cookConversion` (List<CookStationConversionList>): A list of cooking conversions.
+- `replaceDefaultConversion` (bool) Default true - Override all of the conversion list. - false just adds to existing list

 #### CookStationConversionList

 - `FromName` (string): The name of the item to convert from.
 - `ToName` (string): The name of the item to convert to.
 - `CookTime` (float): The cooking time for the conversion.
+- `Disable` (bool): Default false - disables this conversion

 </br>